Anime Review: Attack on Titan (Season 2)

 When Attack on Titan's second season was announced, fans did a dance for joy.
 But this joy was quickly stemmed by the announcement that, unlike the previous season that had been 25 episodes, this one would only be 12.
 Ouch.

 Another issue fans might have had with this segment of the Attack on Titan story is that it shifts focus away from Eren, Armin, and Mikasa.
 They're present, and they're active, but the real focus of the story is on Ymir and Christa.
 The season's story arc is about exploring Ymir and Christa's pasts as a way of giving us hints about the nature of the titans and the vast, unexplored world outside the walls.

-For manga readers, many of these concepts are not news.
-But for people like me who've only seen the anime, season 2 hits the viewer with shocking reveal after shocking reveal.
-I'm not going to give everything away, but major shockers include:
+For manga readers, many of these concepts are not new.
+But for people like me who've only seen the anime, Season 2 hits the viewer with shocking reveal after shocking reveal.

 - There are more titan types than we think.

 - There are more humans who can become titans than we think.

 - Some titans show intelligence, and even the capacity to speak.